US News

 While the Church of the Highlands has faced criticism and controversy, the evidence suggests that it does not meet the criteria for being a cult in the traditional sense.
 The church’s size, charismatic leadership, emphasis on tithing, and exclusivity in doctrine are common features of many evangelical megachurches, but they do not necessarily constitute cult-like behavior.

-That being said, the church’s fast expansion, exclusive membership, and leadership scandals have contributed to the impression that it is dominating or manipulative organization.
+That being said, the church’s fast expansion, exclusive membership, and leadership scandals have contributed to the impression that it is a dominating or manipulative organization.
 Some former members and critics may feel that the church’s practices have crossed the line into manipulation or authoritarianism, but this seems to be a matter of perception rather than concrete evidence.

 Ultimately, whether the Church of the Highlands is considered a cult depends largely on one’s definition of the term and personal experiences with the church.
 While the church may have some characteristics that resemble cult-like behavior, it operates within the framework of mainstream evangelical Christianity and does not appear to engage in the extreme practices typically associated with cults.